An Evoking from the Stars - XTales (Aliens, Love, 10-20 mins., Creepypasta)

 "You don't remember our planet?"

-She looked even more confused.
-"What?"
+She looked even more confused when she asked, "What?"

 "This planet is not our home," I began.
 "We came from another planet of a different star system across the galaxy.
 Oh, it is so beautiful."
 For the first time in years, I missed my home.

 "Our planet revolves around a colossal star.
 Days and nights last for months there.
 During the day, we process our own food.
 We also collect and store for the night.
 Some of us hunt for food during the night.
 Our people look a lot like the beings of this planet.
-I don't think you've ever seen any of them either.
+I don't think you've ever seen any of them, either.
 But they are different in many ways than I thought at first.
 They are heterotrophs.
 They are not telepaths like us.
-They are intelligent, yes, but there's one peculiar and significant difference.
+They are intelligent—yes, but there's one peculiar and significant difference.

 "You see, our species is eternal.
 We never get old except on one condition, which I'll get to in a minute.
 These people grow old and die no matter what.
 I think this is the reason that restricts them from evolving like us.
-They have to pass their knowledge onto the next generation, a great deal of which is lost in transition, I guess.
+They have to pass their knowledge on to the next generation.
+A great deal of which is lost in transition, I guess.
 No one understands the vision better than the person who first had it.
 I wonder what these people could have achieved if they were like us."
 I was lost in my own thoughts when—

+"What is that one condition?" she asked.
 I looked at her, staring back at me with curiosity.
 I was glad that she asked that; it made me smile.
 Those beautiful eyes kept looking at me for the answer.

 "What?"